sequelize/website/docs/other-topics/legacy.md

 title: Working with Legacy Tables
 ---

-While out of the box Sequelize will seem a bit opinionated it's easy to work legacy tables and forward proof your application by defining (otherwise generated) table and field names.
+While out of the box Sequelize will seem a bit opinionated it's easy to work legacy tables and forward proof your application by defining (otherwise generated) table and column names.

 ## Tables